 Proposals received by NSF are assigned to the appropriate NSF program for acknowledgement and, if they meet NSF requirements, for review.
 All proposals are carefully reviewed by a scientist, engineer, or educator serving as an NSF Program Officer, and usually by three to ten other persons outside NSF either as ad hoc reviewers, panelists, or both, who are experts in the particular fields represented by the proposal.
-These reviewers are selected by Program Officers charged with oversight of the review process.
-Proposers are invited to suggest names of persons they believe are especially well qualified to review the proposal and/or persons they would prefer not review the proposal.
+These reviewers are selected by Program Officers charged with oversight of the review proposal and/or persons they would prefer not review the proposal.
 These suggestions may serve as one source in the reviewer selection process at the Program Officer's discretion.
 Submission of such names, however, is optional.
 Care is taken to ensure that reviewers have no conflicts of interest with the proposal.
 In addition, Program Officers may obtain comments from site visits before recommending final action on proposals.
 Senior NSF staff further review recommendations for awards.
-A flowchart that depicts the entire NSF proposal and and avard process (and associated timeline) is included in the GPG as Exhibit III-1.
+A flowchart that depicts the entire NSF proposal and award process (and associated timeline) is included in the GPG as Exhibit III-1.